 Up to 5 BARON BUCKS a 9 weeks may be awarded to each student.
 A BARON BUCK will be given to a student who is 'caught' doing an extraordinary act of kindness or good deed.
 These points can be added to the student's conduct grade for the nine weeks.
-If the conduct grade exceeds 100 pts, any points over
+If the conduct grade exceeds 100 pts, any points over the 100 will be added to a low test grade of the student's choosing.
+BARON BUCKS are not guaranteed to any student.
+BARON BUCKS will not be given for a student simply doing what they are supposed to do; these points can be given by any faculty or staff on campus, and can be used for academic purposes only, and may not be used to prevent a student from being subject to disciplinary actions.

-DISCIPLINARY PROCEDURES FOR GRADES 4-8
+DISCIPLINARY POLICY FOR GRADES 4-8